bmaingret/bmaingret.github.io/_posts/2021-08-13-architecture-patterns-with-python.md

 ## Chapter 2 - Repository Pattern

+### Repository pattern

+Make an abstraction around the storage.
+Looks like everything is stored in-memory and allows for
 ### Port and Adapter

 Port usually is some interface, and adapter its implementation.
 In Python, this usually translates to some abstract base class and its implementation, but it can also be an implicit duck type port.